HiFaraz/node-playbook/README.md

 > How do I know when to release 1.0.0?
 >
 > If your software is being used in production, it should probably already be 1.0.0.
 If you have a stable API on which users have come to depend, you should be 1.0.0.
 If you’re worrying a lot about backwards compatibility, you should probably already be 1.0.0.

+# Developing for the desktop
+This section covers problems commonly encountered with developing and distributing desktop applications.

+## Cross platform framework
+### Problem / Context
+Deciding which cross platform framework to use is a waste of time.
+### Recommended solution
+Use [Electron](http://electron.atom.io/).
+It is now considered stable as version 1 was released on May 11, 2016.
+It is backed by the makers of GitHub and Atom, and has a strong community.

 ## Upcoming sections